vinceskahan/docs/files/foreman/foreman-centos7.md

 yum install -y foreman-installer
 ```

 note: one possible stumbling block is that the server's *‘hostname -f’* must match *‘facter fqdn’* for the foreman installer to succeed.
 Use *sysctl set-hostname* to fix this issue if it appears.
+You might also need to add "127.1.0.1 hostname.domainname" in /etc/hosts as a workaround if 'hostname -f' does not resolve.

 Transcript should indicate: